 Our fellowship program welcomes qualified applicants who will have completed a residency program in family medicine, internal medicine, emergency medicine, pediatrics, or physical medicine and rehabilitation, prior to appointment in the program.

 Daily office patients are certainly not limited to sports injuries, as we also optimize treatment for our expanding Baby Boomer population.
 We specialize in non-surgical musculoskeletal diagnosis and treatment.
 The Sports Medicine Department is located in the 100,000 square foot LECOM Medical Fitness and Wellness Center.
-The LECOM Wellness Center provides physical therapy, aquatic therapy, and opportunities in aerobic classes, yoga, and TaiChi.
-The second floor of the building is a complete physical fitness facility.
-Our building also houses medical practices in orthopaedic medicine, geriatrics, OBGYN, pulmonary medicine , surgery and integrative medicine along with a complete radiology suite with x-ray, CT CT, and DEXA scans
+The LECOM Wellness Center provides physical therapy on our second floor.
+Our building also houses on the same floor of LECOM Sports Medicine Suite medical practices in orthopaedic medicine, geriatrics, surgery, urology, and integrative medicine along with a complete radiology suite with x-ray and DEXA scans.